Cdarren3/WebScraping-JobMarketAnalysis/README.md

 * We picked JobsDB among other recruit portals as it offers the highest number of jobs from IT industry locally

-* Based on filters available on JobsDB, we collected data of the following 3 job functions for further study:
+* Based on filtering available on JobsDB, we collected data of the following 3 job functions for further study:

   * Data Scientist
   * Database administrator (DBA)
   * Business Analyst/ Product Management